You're viewing the guides for Axe Core 4.11. A newer version is available — view the latest guides (Axe Core 4.12).

 - Visible text content inside the button element.

-A non-empty
+- A non-empty

-aria-labelattribute that describes the button’s purpose. -
+aria-label attribute that describes the button's purpose. - An

-titleattribute (use as a last resort, sincetitletooltips are inconsistently exposed across devices).
+title attribute (use as a last resort, since title tooltips are inconsistently exposed across devices).

 If a button is purely decorative and should be hidden from assistive technologies, you can assign role="presentation" or role="none" and remove it from the tab order with tabindex="-1".
 However, this is rare for interactive buttons.